dotmesh-io/docs/hugo/content/install-setup/upgrading.md

 {{< /copyable >}}

 To check that the version of the client and the server match, and are up-to-date.

+## dotmesh 0.4 -> 0.5

+In versions 0.4 and below, Dotmesh was deployed via a DaemonSet, but version 0.5 introduces the Dotmesh Operator.
+Before upgrading to 0.5, please manually delete the Dotmesh DameonSet before running the normal upgrade procedure:

+{{< copyable name="step-0.4-0.5-upgrade1" >}}
+kubectl delete deployment dotmesh -n dotmesh
+{{< /copyable >}}

 ## dotmesh 0.3 -> 0.4